Projects per year

 Trained as an historian, Shawn also has over 25 years of fieldwork experience in archaeology, including excavation, pedestrian survey, satellite remote sensing, ceramics processing, technical photography, photogrammetry, and data management.
 He has worked at prehistoric and ancient sites or regional projects in Greece, Italy, Portugal, Israel, Ukraine, and Bulgaria.
 Since 2008, Shawn has co-supervised the Tundzha Regional Archaeology Project (TRAP), a multi-disciplinary, regional landscape archaeology project exploring two large study areas in central and south-east Bulgaria (with Dr Adela Sobotkova).
 That project was funded by the ARC from 2009 to 2011, and culminated in an edited volume published by Oxbow Books in 2018 (The Tundzha Regional Archaeological Project: Surface Survey, Palaeoecology, and Associated Studies in Central and Southeast Bulgaria, 2009-2015).
 Shawn's own research on the project involves the long-term evolution of Thracian society in its environmental context, especially in comparison to related, but distinct, developments in prehistoric and early historic Greece.

 Since 2012, Shawn has also directed the Field Acquired Information Management Systems (FAIMS) project, which is building information technology infrastructure for archaeology and other fieldwork-based disciplines, particularly systems for collecting born digital data in diverse, offline settings.
 FAIMS is a leading community-driven and domain-wide project, including partner organisations from across Australia and overseas.
 Although primarily an infrastructure development project, FAIMS has led to the development of a new research direction, examining the impact of digital technologies on archaeological research and developing approaches to building robust digital infrastructure in 'small' disciplines like archaeology.
 In 2020, FAIMS won a significant Australian Research Data Commons Platforms Project investment to redevelop the platform using modern approaches.
-The production release of this new version is due in late 2022.
+This redevelopment has proven successful, with a commercial open-source software company - Electronic Field Notebooks Pty Ltd - spinning out from Macquarie in 2024 with the aim of delivering efficient field data capture and management solutions that promote open research.

 From 2017-2022, Shawn was Director, Digitally Enabled Research (formerly Data Science and eResearch), leading the development and implementation of research data management framework at Macquarie, supporting development and implementation of new approaches to and governance of research computing, and organising digital literacy and other technical training reaching hundreds of researchers.

-Since mid-2022, he has continued to work part time at Macquarie as Director, Strategic Initiatives, Digitally Enabled Research.
-In addition, Shawn has taken an external secondment with the Australian Research Data Commons to serve as Product Manager for the Research Activity Identifier (RAiD), developing a global persistent identifier service for research projects and related activities.
+During 2022-2023, he continued to work part time at Macquarie as Director, Strategic Initiatives, Digitally Enabled Research.
+In addition, Shawn took an external secondment with the Australian Research Data Commons (ARDC) to serve as Product Manager for the Research Activity Identifier (RAiD), developing a global persistent identifier service for research projects and related activities.
+In 2024, this secondment was expanded to include management of the National Information Infrastructure product portfolio, including Research Data Australia, Research Vocabularies Australia, and PID Services at the ARDC.

 Education/Academic qualification